When should you give to Saṅgha?

 Different Ways to Give:

 If you want to give an apple to a monk to eat by himself or with his friends, then it is a good idea not to say such a phrase and to simply give the apple to him.
 By default, if nothing is said, it is a personal donation and his to keep.If you want him to definitely share it with his table, you can say, “This is for you and your table.”
-The general saying is, “As the donor says, the monks must do.”
+The general motto is, “As the donor says, the monks must do.”
 If you donate the apple to the Saṅgha consisting of 89 resident monks, that apple needs to be cut into 89 pieces and distributed to all the monks before Noontime.
 Fair and square, yet disturbing.

 The donor can also lock an item for a specific use at a specific location.
 I did that once with a special microphone that has less “Jimi Hendrix noise” which has bugged me for years.
 I designated for the Uposatha Hall at Pa-Auk, Mawlamyine.
 I also donated another identical microphone to Sayadaw U Revata as his personal property for him to designate as he saw fit.
 While you might like to put restrictions on a donation, too much of a stipulation can render the donation useless and stored in some closet forever.

 If you want to make sure that something will be fairly distributed, then you should give it to the community.
 If it is considered “heavy goods”, it is never allowable to distribute even if the whole monastery agrees to release it.
 Almost everything that is expensive or made with “hard” materials (metal, plastic and wood) is considered “heavy.”
-A computer, bowl stand and a bowl cover are considered heavy goods, yet a monk’s bowl is exempted from this extensive list of 200 objects.
+A computer or lumber to build a hut are considered heavy goods, yet a monk’s bowl is exempted from this extensive list of 200 objects.
 You probably would not want to have a Saṅgha computer go into a monk’s personal pocket, but you might want to have a bowl stand and bowl cover (which comes with a monk’s bowl-kit) to be owned personally.
 Therefore, if this is your intention, you should donate the computer to Saṅgha, but the bowl-kit by saying, “It is for a monk who needs it.” or “Please announce this to Saṅgha that a bowl-kit is available for personal ownership for a monk who needs it.”
 There is a big difference between saying, “This is for you.”
 “This is for any monk who needs it.” and saying, “This is for the Saṅgha.”
 As the donors say, the monks must do.

 Although receiving bowl stands as Saṅgha property is an eye roller because it becomes forever “locked” as community property, I recently donated 30 bowl stands as Saṅgha property because our bowl-washing-sinks do not have any bowl stands.
-I wanted the stands to stick around and I told the monks where it should be used and that they should tie each bowl stand to each of the 30 water taps, sort of like a ballpoint pen in a bank.
+I wanted the stands to stick around and I told the monks where it should be used and that they should tie each bowl stand to each of the 30 water taps, sort of like a ballpoint pen in a public bank.
 The young monks do not have any toys and everything is a potential toy.
 They like to play with bowl stand rings and often break them within a few days.
 After a while, the Saṅgha administrators stopped replacing them.
 We will see how the new donation goes.
 These new stands are rubber and should not break.
+Picture above.